ibm-cloud-docs/vmwaresolutions/archiref/solution/appendix.md

 ## VMware vSAN edition comparison
 {: #solution-appendix-vsan-editions}

-Table 2 lists the available features for the **Advanced** and **Enterprise** editions of VMware vSAN that the solution supports.
+The following table lists the available features for the **Advanced** and **Enterprise** editions of VMware vSAN that the solution supports.

-Table 2.
+Table 3.
 VMware vSAN edition comparison chart

 | vSAN Feature                                    | Advanced | Enterprise |
 |-------------------------------------------------|----------|------------|